lsst-sqre/phalanx/docs/applications/vault/migration.rst

    The new service account must have Cloud KMS Viewer and Cloud KMS Encrypter/Decrypter permissions on the old KMS keyring and key.
 #.
 Copy the data from the old GCS bucket to the new GCS bucket using a GCS transfer.
 #.
 Configure the new vault to point to the KMS keyring and key in the old project.
 #.
-Perform a :ref:`change-seal` to switch from the old seal key in KMS in the old GCP project to the new seal key in the new GCP project.
+Do as directed in :ref:`change-seal` to switch from the old seal key in KMS in the old GCP project to the new seal key in the new GCP project.
 #.
 Change DNS to point the Vault server name (generally ``vault.lsst.cloud``) to point to the new installation.
 #.
 Remove the permissions to the old KMS keyring and key from the new service account.